Ceramic Dictionary

 5) Grapes Wine Nº1

-Grapes: On the right blue light, with a spot of blue dark, a bit of yellow on the left, then covered with purple, leaving white and yellow showing on the left, the rest is the same as in the one before.
+Grapes: On the right blue light with a spot of blue dark, a bit of yellow on the left, then covered with purple, leaving white and yellow showing on the left, the rest is the same as in the previous tile.

 6) Hay Cutting Bread Nº4